1 of Maine's top Democrats announces bid to unseat Collins

 PORTLAND, Maine (AP) — Maine's Democratic House Speaker Sara Gideon says she's challenging veteran Republican U.S. Sen. Susan Collins, whose political future has generated an enormous amount of attention over the last year.

 Gideon is a four-term state representative from Freeport who has been the speaker for the last two terms.
-Collins, first elected in 1996, has yet to make clear that she's running for another term.
+Collins, first elected in 1996, is expected to run for another term but has yet to formally announce her candidacy.

 Collins cruised to re-election in 2014 and has long been viewed as a moderate Republican.
 Liberals set up a fund to help try to unseat her after she voted to confirm President Donald Trump's Supreme Court selection Brett Kavanaugh last year.
 The fund has raised more than $4 million.